ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/02-salmon_mm.md

 ## Quality Assurance - Mapping statistics as QA/QC.

-1. Once your jobs have finished successfully (check the error and out logs like we did in the previous exercise), use a script of ours, [salmon_stats.sh](../scripts/salmon_stats.sh) to collect the alignment stats.
+1. Once your jobs have finished successfully (check the error and out logs like we did in the previous exercise), use a script of ours, salmon_stats.R, to collect the alignment stats.
 Don't worry about the script's contents at the moment; you'll use very similar commands to create a counts table in the next section.
 For now:

     ```bash
     cd /share/workshop/mrnaseq_workshop/$USER/rnaseq_example  # We'll run this from the main directory